Mohamed-Elwakdy/MD5-Mohamed-Elwakdy-/README.md

 ## XGBoost Algorithm

-#### Used the XGBoost Algorithm for training and evaluate the model with different numbers of trees (from 6 to 20 trees) with calculating the mse_train, mse_test, mse_train, mse_test, RMSE_Train and RMSE_Test
+#### Used the XGBoost Algorithm for training and evaluate the model with different numbers of trees (from 6 to 20 trees) and different values of "max_depth" hyperparameters with calculating the mse_train, mse_test, mse_train, mse_test, RMSE_Train and RMSE_Test.

+#### For more information about the mse_train, mse_test, mse_train, mse_test, RMSE_Train and RMSE_Test values, plaese see the Jupyter Notebook

 <br>